 As the Common Retirement Fund’s assets have grown over the years, so have its obligations.
 As of March 31, 2020, there were 487,407 NYSLRS retirees and beneficiaries, who were paid $13.4 billion in benefits over the previous year.
 That’s up from 67,689 retirees and beneficiaries, who were paid $194 million in benefits in 1971.
 Roughly a third of NYSLRS members are expected to retire over the coming decade.

 Comptroller DiNapoli’s focus on continuing the Fund’s record of strong growth ensures that the Retirement System will be ready to meet the challenges of the future.
-The New York State Common Retirement Fund’s estimated return in the third quarter of State Fiscal Year 2020-21 was 10.01 percent for the three-month period ending December 31, 2020, and the Fund ended the quarter with an estimated value of $247.7 billion.
+The New York State Common Retirement Fund’s estimated overall investment return was 33.55 percent for the State fiscal year that ended March 31, 2021, reflecting the financial markets’ dramatic rebound from lows reached during the COVID-19 pandemic.
+The return on investments increased the Fund’s value to an estimated $254.8 billion.
 More than 1.1 million NYSLRS members, retirees and beneficiaries can continue to rely on the Retirement System for their retirement security.

 Fortunately, it is now easier than ever to find out.
 Most NYSLRS members can create their own pension estimate in minutes using Retirement Online.